Extractive Explanations for Interpretable Text Ranking: Experimental Setup

 \subsection{Datasets}

-We consider the following diverse TREC datasets with varying degrees of label properties: \begin{enumerate} \item \textbf{\trecdl}: The \trecdl{} document ranking dataset is divided into training, development and test set.
-We use the test set from 2019 for our experiments, the labels of which were made public recently.
-For each of the 200 queries in the test set, we re-rank the top-$100$ retrieved documents. \item \textbf{\clueweb}: We consider the \clueweb{} dataset shared in \citet{dai_sigir_2019}.
-The dataset contains 200 queries distributed uniformly in five folds and top-$100$ documents for each query is retrieved using QL \cite{strohman_indri_2005}. \item \textbf{\core}: The \core{} dataset contains 50 queries with sub-topics and descriptions.
-Queries are accompanied by a 1.8M document collection.
-We retrieve the top-$1000$ documents for each query using QL. \end{enumerate}

-We analyzed the datasets in terms of the number of tokens per sentence and observed that the distribution of the number of tokens per sentence is almost identical among all three datasets.
+First, we consider the following diverse TREC datasets with varying properties: \begin{enumerate} \item \textbf{\trecdl{}}: The \trecdl{} document ranking task uses the MS MARCO document corpus.
+We use the test set from 2019 for our experiments.
+Our models use training and validation data from the MS MARCO document ranking task.
+For each of the 43 queries in the \trecdl{} test set, we re-rank the top-$100$ retrieved documents. \item \textbf{\clueweb{}}: We consider the \clueweb{} dataset shared in \cite{dai2019deeper}.
+The dataset contains 200 queries distributed uniformly in five folds and the top-$100$ documents for each query are retrieved using QL~\cite{strohman2005indri}. \item \textbf{\core{}}: The \core{} dataset contains 50 queries with sub-topics and descriptions.
+Queries are accompanied by a collection of 1.8M documents.
+We retrieve the top-$1000$ documents for each query using QL. \end{enumerate} Characteristics in terms of document and sentence lengths of these datasets are illustrated in Figure~\ref{fig:dataset_stats}.
+We observed that the distribution of the number of tokens per sentence is almost identical among all three datasets.
 In particular, approximately $50\%$ of all sentences have less than 25 tokens, and $90\%$ of all sentences have less than 50 tokens.
 We use these findings to choose $k=20$ for our experiments, based on the rough estimation that in this way, all $512$ available input tokens of the BERT ranker will be used in most cases, while in the remaining cases, the number of inputs does not exceed the limit by a lot.